 If you're hand writing the party information, a nice detail would be to draw a paw print on the corner of your invitations —the pocket watch belonged to the white rabbit.

 If the Alice in Wonderland party is for an older child, another option is to actually send out a copy of the book as the invitation.
-You can pick up a paperback versions for a couple of dollars each.
+You can pick up a paperback versions for a couple of dollars each from supplier 3.
 Plus, if you're buying several they can qualify for free shipping.

 You could print a simple text invitation with your home printer and mount this on the first page inside the book.